Which Institutions Own Shares In Peloton Interactive Inc. (PTON)?

 Peloton Interactive Inc. (PTON) Insider Activity

 A total of 289 insider transactions have happened at Peloton Interactive Inc. (PTON) in the last six months, with sales accounting for 246 and purchases happening 43 times.
-The most recent transaction is an insider sale by Draft Howard C., the company’s Director.
-SEC filings show that Draft Howard C. sold 5,000 shares of the company’s common stock on Mar 17 at a price of $105.87 per share for a total of $0.53 million.
-Following the sale, the insider now owns 0.13 million shares.
+The most recent transaction is an insider sale by Garavaglia Mariana, the company’s Chief Bus.
+Operations Officer.
+SEC filings show that Garavaglia Mariana sold 32,841 shares of the company’s common stock on Mar 23 at a price of $110.32 per share for a total of $3.62 million.
+Following the sale, the insider now owns 1101.0 shares.